Operational Breakdown

 • Inconsistent execution when answers vary by conversation

-• Work that becomes fragile when the founder is unavailable
+• Work that becomes fragile when you're unavailable

 1. Identify the most common repeat questions and decision bottlenecks.

-2. Clarify ownership for the work that keeps circling back to the founder.
+2. Clarify ownership for the work that keeps coming back to you.

 4. Create simple guidance for recurring decisions and edge cases.